 - Experience shows that in the course of time nearly every motorcycle undergoes changes to its wiring.
-As a result, wire colours and wires themselves on your bike might differ to those we describe.
-In case of doubt, please consult the original wiring diagrams for MZ (e.g. on www.ostmotorrad.de). - Wiring of our system is nearly the same for all JAWA/CZ with formerly 6Volt dynamos.
-A little different is this only for bikes which had an ampmeter/switch combination in the tank.
-For those see special information on Perak.
+As a result, wire colors and wires themselves on your bike might differ to those we describe.
+In case of doubt, please consult your the original wiring diagram.
+Note that there have been very man versions of JAWA 634, differing also in wiring.

 - Disconnect your battery and take it out of the motorcycle.
-Note that should you be installing a 12 volt system, you will either need a 12 volt battery or you use the option of driving without.
-You will still have to replace all lightbulbs to 12 volt ones however in that case too.
+Note that you now install a 12 volt system, so you will either need a 12 volt battery or you use the option of driving without.
+You will in any case have to replace all light bulbs to 12 volt ones.
 The horn may stay at 6 volts.
-For driving without battery, please observe our information on driving without battery. - Decide what sort of switch off method you want to install.
+For driving without battery, please observe our respective information. - Decide what sort of switch off method you want to install.
 There are two options, each with its advantages and disadvantages.
-We have pre-assembled the relay option.
+We have pre-assembled the relay option as this will permit switch on/off by key as before.

-relay method (supplied as standard)
+- relay method (supplied as standard)

-advantage: This option will allow you to use your ignition switch as before.
-Nothing changes. disadvantage: You cannot ride without a working battery.
-(Unless, in an emergency you pull the brown wire bringing earth to the relay so that it has no longer contact to earth.)
+advantage: this option will allow you to use your ignition switch as before.
+Nothing changes disadvantage: you cannot ride without a working battery (unless, in an emergency you pull the brown wire bringing earth to the relay so that it has no longer contact to earth.)

-kill switch method
+- kill switch method

-advantage: You may drive without battery, a plus for historic bikes driven only occationally. disadvantage: You have to buy the switch and you need to install it on the handlebar.
+advantage: you may drive without battery, a plus for historic bikes driven only occationally. disadvantage: you have to buy the switch and you need to install it on the handlebar.
 We offer such a switch.